 International Service Trips

-The annual service trips to Haiti and Guatemala, taken during semester break in January, are sponsored by Saint Joseph’s in cooperation with Partners in Development (PID) of Ipswich, Massachusetts.
+The annual service trips to Haiti and Guatemala, taken during semester break in either December or January, are sponsored by Saint Joseph's in cooperation with Partners in Development (PID) of Ipswich, Massachusetts.
 Every year, students and other members of the College community travel to Central America and volunteer their time to help those who need it most.

 For years, students, faculty, and staff from Saint Joseph's College have volunteered in small Mayan villages in Guatemala.
 They provide medical aid, help to build basic cinder-block homes, distribute hundreds of pounds of donated items, and spent time simply relaxing and interacting with local families.
 Generally, the week also includes excursions to the Mayan ruins, the colonial capital of Antigua, and to Panajachel, a scenic village nestled on the shore of beautiful Lake Atitlan.